awslabs/Agent-EvalKit/templates/commands/report.md

 ### Report Quality Standards

-Ensure your insights report:
+Ensure your advisory report:
 - Uses data from real agent execution (never simulation)
 - Provides specific, actionable recommendations with evidence
-- Quantifies expected improvements and success metrics
+- Focuses on evaluation results analysis and insights
-- Prioritizes recommendations by impact and feasibility
+- Prioritizes recommendations by impact on evaluation performance